Meysam-Arab/Shiraz-Picnic/README.md

 ![shiraz picnic Image](https://github.com/Meysam-Arab/Shiraz-Picnic/blob/main/picnic/public/images/logo.png)

-A comprehensive system for booking and organizing recreational tours
+A comprehensive system for booking and organizing recreational tours and gardens

 ## Project Status
 **Note:** This project is no longer actively maintained and was last updated in 2018.
 It may not reflect the latest best practices or technologies.